karalabe/ssz/README.md

 - As you can see, we piggie-back on the already existing `ssz.Object`'s `DefineSSZ` method, and do *not* require implementing new functions.
 This is good because we want to be able to seamlessly use unified or split encoders without having to tell everyone about it.
 - Whereas previously we had a bunch of `DefineXYZ` method to enumerate the fields for the unified encoding/decoding, here we replaced them with separate definitions for the encoder and decoder via `codec.DefineEncoder` and `codec.DefineDecoder`.
 - The implementation of the encoder and decoder follows the exact same pattern and naming conventions as with the `codec` but instead of operating on a `ssz.Codec` object, we're operating on an `ssz.Encoder`/`ssz.Decoder` objects; and instead of calling methods named `ssz.DefineXYZ`, we're calling methods named `ssz.EncodeXYZ` and `ssz.DecodeXYZ`.
 - Perhaps note, the `EncodeXYZ` methods do not take pointers to everything anymore, since they do not require the ability to instantiate the field during operation.
+Still, static bytes are passed by pointer to avoid heavy copy overheads for large arrays.

 Encoding the above `Witness` into an SSZ stream, you use the same thing as before.
 Everything is seamless.